-Because Carmel is based on Chromium you can use Chrome's remote debugging feature to target your Android device.
+Oculus Browser is based on Chromium.
+You can use Chrome's remote debugging feature to target your Oculus Go or Gear VR device.
 This lets you access all of your familiar tools including the console, timeline, profiler, DOM viewer, access to the address bar, and refresh features.

-If you have not set up your device or have never connected your Android phone to your development machine, see Debugging Your Content.
+If you have not set up your device or have never connected your Oculus Go or Android phone to your development machine, see Debugging Your Content.

-Alternatively, most experiences can be debugged before you ever launch the Carmel Developer Preview.
+Alternatively, most experiences can be debugged before you ever launch the Oculus Browser.
 Here are some quick tips to debugging your experience locally before you enter VR: